Skip to main content

 • three to five cell layers

-• processes mainly smell and taste
+• primarily processes smell and taste

 • Mesocortex

-• Intermediate form of allocortex and isocortex
+• An intermediate form between the allocortex and the isocortex

 • three to six layers

-• Molecular layer (lamina molecularis)
+• Molecular layer (Lamina molecularis)

-• Outer granular cell layer (lamina granularis externa)
+• Outer granular layer (Lamina granularis externa)

-• Outer pyramidal cell layer (lamina pyramidalis externa)
+• Outer pyramidal cell layer (Lamina pyramidalis externa)

-• Inner granule cell layer (lamina granularis interna)
+• Inner granular layer (lamina granularis interna)

 • Inner pyramidal cell layer (lamina pyramidalis interna)